StackVista/stackstate-docs/setup/cli/cli-stac.md

 * [Comparison between the CLIs](/setup/cli/cli-comparison.md)
 {% endhint %}

 The StackState `stac` CLI provides easy access to the functionality provided by the StackState APIs.
-It can be used to configure StackState, work with data, automate using StackState data and help with developing StackPacks.
+It helps you configure StackState, work with data, automate using StackState data and help with developing StackPacks.
 You can configure the CLI to work with multiple instances of StackState.

 ## Install the `stac` CLI